-Yes, betta fish can live with goldfish, but it’s not advisable due to their different habitat requirements.
+No, betta fish can’t live with goldfish due to their different habitat requirements.
 Moreover, they have different dietary requirements, which makes feeding them in the same tank a bit difficult.

 But, due to their temperament, they don’t get along with lots of other fishes.
 Upon getting your very first betta, you’ll probably think your new pet needs some company.

 In some cases, these two fish can coexist, but there are many things you should investigate and learn before deciding if that’s the match you’d want to make.

 Even though both goldfish are betta are hardy fish, keeping them together in the same tank may not be the best idea.
 We’ll help you understand all the differences between them.